-This will cover 100% of the tuition fees and applications are open to students intending to start their course in September 2016.
+This will cover 100% of the tuition fees and applications are open to students intending to start their course in September 2017.
 Applicants for the scholarship will need to hold an offer before submitting their application form.
 You can request this form from firstname.lastname@example.org for submission before 31 May 2017.

 Past recipients of the scholarship have included:

 Felix Ndagijimana, who became the first Rwandan director of the Karisoke Research Center in January 2012.
 He oversees all of Karisoke’s research and protection programs for mountain gorillas and other species in Volcanoes National Park, as well as health and education programs in the communities surrounding the park.
 He administers a staff of more than 100, including trackers, anti-poachers, research assistants, and administrative personnel.

 Ndagijimana was first hired as a research assistant at Karisoke in 2004 and served as deputy director after earning his MSc in Primate Conservation from Oxford Brookes University in 2008.

 Panut Hadisiswoyo, who founded the Orangutan Information Centre in 2001 to support the protection of Sumatra’s Leuser forests, its biodiversity and surrounding forest-dependent communities.
 He has aided in the restoration of degraded areas and established action plans that support sustainable livelihoods as well as ecosystem protection.
 He was shortlisted for a Forest Heroes Award in recognition of his tireless dedication to protecting Sumatran orangutans and their forests.